istio/istio.io/_docs/concepts/mixer-config.md

 The `params` stanza is where you enter kind-specific configuration parameters.
 In the case of the `lists` kind, the configuration parameters specify whether the list is a blacklist (entries on the list lead to denials) as opposed to a whitelist (entries not on the list lead to denials).
-The `check_expression` field indicates the attribute to use at request time to get the symbol to check against the associated adapter's list
+The `checkExpression` field indicates the attribute to use at request time to get the symbol to check against the associated adapter's list